voxel51/fiftyone-teams-app-deploy/docker/README.md

 #### Storage Credentials and `FIFTYONE_ENCRYPTION_KEY`

-Containers based on the `fiftyone-teams-api` and `fiftyone-app` images now _REQUIRE_ the inclusion of the `FIFTYONE_ENCRYPTION_KEY` variable.
+As of FiftyOne Teams 1.1, containers based on the `fiftyone-teams-api` and `fiftyone-app` images now _REQUIRE_ the inclusion of the `FIFTYONE_ENCRYPTION_KEY` variable.
 This key is used to encrypt storage credentials in the MongoDB database.

 The `FIFTYONE_ENCRYPTION_KEY` can be generated using the following python: